Siliana Gaspard: Who Is Shad Gaspard’s Wife?

 Siliana met her husband at a bar in Tampa, Florida, where she once lived.

 “I was living in Tampa [when I met Shad], and he came down… to hang out with his friends.
 We were both at the same club.
 (Yes we met at a bar, so tacky).
 I was there with a friend, waiting for the guy who I was dating at the time to show up; he never did.
 So, needless to say, got a glimpse of Shad, thought he was attractive, (had no clue who he was) but he wouldn’t look twice at me!
 Obviously that really aggravated me.
 I got snobby about it and dissed him, but my friend chased him down, he asked me to dance to the Grease theme song LOL.
 I still wasn’t into him, so my friends literally took his phone, put my number in it, did all of the talking for me, meanwhile Shad’s friend was hitting on me… it was a big mess.
-But he sent me a message like a couple days later on MySpace, and we just started talking and getting to know each other,” she previously said.
+But he sent me a message like a couple days later on MySpace, and we just started talking and getting to know each other,” she previously said via a forum on saradas.org.

 When she’s not inspiring her social media followers with tips on how to keep a healthy lifestyle, Siliana is spending time with her 10-year-old son, Aryeh.
 Siliana and Shad recently celebrated Aryeh’s 10th birthday, both posting photos and tributes to their guy.

 “Happy 10th birthday to my son, and the man who taught me what it means to continually strive to be the best person I can be.
-He’s been my side kick for 10 years and in so many ways, it feels like we’ve grown up together,” Siliana captioned a throwback photo of her with Aryeh when he was a baby.
+He’s been my side kick for 10 years and in so many ways, it feels like we’ve grown up together,” Siliana captioned a throwback photo on Instagram of her with Aryeh when he was a baby.

 Siliana loves to travel and has often done so with her family.
-Last Christmas, she spend time in Cancun with her husband and her son.
+Last Christmas, she spent time in Cancun with her husband and her son.
 She shared some of the memories with her Instagram followers, which you can see above.